TheoRGirard/hughes2d/paper.md

 # Acknowledgements
 This research was partially funded by l’Agence Nationale de la Recherche (ANR), project ANR-22-CE40-0010 COSS.
+I want to thank deeply Vincent Perrollaz for motivating me to publish this software and for acting as a beta tester.
+I also want to thank Carine Lucas for counseling me about open-source licences and standards.

 # References